 Build a communication rhythm.

 When conversations go from in-office to remote, it’s extra important to communicate.
 Remote employees need clarity, communication, and connectedness—now more than ever.
 Keep them looped in—and engaged—with daily team standups, weekly manager/employee one-on-ones, and weekly team meetings.
 To avoid communication overwhelm, try to aggregate all the important announcements and updates in one place (an employee newsletter works well).
 You can even use the Donut app to randomly match employees across the company for virtual coffee or schedule a group video chat where remote team members can “meet” each other’s pets!
 Of course, when it comes to extracurriculars like these, be clear these activities are optional.

 Set clear expectations for remote workers.

 Many of the steps above require a healthy dose of trust that your remote employees are doing the right things—even if they’re doing it their way.
 However, this doesn’t mean they’re running the show.
 It’s important to set and communicate clear expectations about how you’ll judge their work performance and any practices, guidelines, or updates you, as a manager, need to see.
-For example, if starting working by 8 a.m. is a non-negotiable for you—or if you really need people to tell you when they’ll be away from their desks longer than an hour—these need to be communicated clearly from the outset.
+For example, if you really need people to tell you when they’ll be away from their computers longer than an hour, communicate these requirements clearly from the outset.

 The real key to successful remote teams is to create trust.

-Being a remote leader can be awesome—especially when your team is remote!
-Ultimately, many of the tips are about creating trust between you and your remote employees.
-Know who they are and let them flourish in their own way, but keep them connected, communicating, and aligned.
+Ultimately, many of these tips are about creating trust between you and your remote employees.
+Let them flourish in their own way—and always stay connected, communicating, and aligned.